Updated June 2020

 • Will I get any help from the government?

-Initiatives like the First Home Owners Grant are intended for Australian citizens, so you won’t be able to apply for these.
+Initiatives like the First Home Owners Grant are intended for Australian citizens and residents, so you won’t be able to apply for these.
 However, these become available to temporary residents if they are purchasing their home alongside their Australian partner.

-Now you’re fully clued up on the process of applying for a mortgage as a temporary resident of Australia, it’s worth giving you the lo-down on how the country’s property market is shaping up heading into 2015.
+Now you’re fully clued up on the process of applying for a mortgage as a temporary resident of Australia, it’s worth giving you the lowdown on how the country’s property market is shaping up heading into 2021.

 There’s been a lot of talk about Australia being one of the most unaffordable places to live in the world, but much of this is misguided.
 Assessing the housing market as one single entity can be counterproductive, as things can vary drastically depending on the region you are planning to live in.
 There are numerous factors that contribute to price fluctuations, including base rate changes, economic variables, developments in the banking sector and, perhaps most importantly, buyer demand.